LucaGr-git/MinecraftMazer/codestyle.md

             /* * Comment begins here * Comment continues with '*' as start of line (and spaces to align) */

 #   Indentation
-        • Use between 2-4 spaces for indentating code.
+        • Use 4 spaces for indentating code.

 #   Line length
         • A single line of code must not exceed 80 characters.